 Office of the Adjudicator – Broadcast Transmission Services

-Report for the period 1 October 2025 – 31 December 2025
+Report for the period: 1 January 2026 – 31 March 2026

-An explanation of the background to the Undertakings, the Office of the Adjudicator Broadcast Transmission Services (OTA-BTS) and the role of Transmission Adjudicator can be found in the Appendix at the end of this report.
+An explanation of the background to the Undertakings, the Office of the Adjudicator Broadcast Transmission Services (OTA-BTS) and the role of Transmission Adjudicator can be found in Appendix A at the end of this report.

 1 Key Events in the Quarter & Stakeholder Meetings

-As previously reported, the economic consultancy NERA has been appointed to review in detail the cost and pricing models Arqiva uses to generate Reference Offers and assess them against the requirements of the Undertakings and current Guidance.
+As previously reported, the economic consultancy NERA has been working since last summer to review in detail the cost and pricing models Arqiva uses to generate Reference Offers and assess them against the requirements of the Undertakings and current Guidance.
+The consultants are also analysing Arqiva’s profitability.

 NERA has also provided advice related to Arqiva’s Regulatory Accounts.